cnrv/rocket-chip-read/tile/RocketTile.md

 + **ResourceBinding** `=> Unit` register a resource binding function to the global BindingScope.<br>
   Currently it bind hartid to the cpu and interrupt controller in each tile.
   It also bind the interrupt controllers in tiles to the global PLIC according the interrupt interconnects.
-  Obviously the registered binding functions will be called later in the compilation process in a lazy fashion.
+  These bindings are later used in the device `describe()` functions.

 ## class RocketTileBundle
 ~~~scala